Spring Training Stats That Matter MLB

 There’s nothing seemingly more meaningless in baseball than spring training wins and losses.
 The regulars come out by the fifth inning, games end in ties, and innings can end without three outs even being recorded.

-But recent World Series champs have found game success in the spring, too.
-In the last 15 seasons, only three eventual MLB champions have posted records below .500 in spring training.
-And in the last five years, the team that went on to win the title has posted an 86+ win pace in spring, or better.
+But recent World Series champs have found some game success in the spring, too.
+In the last 15 seasons, only four eventual MLB champions have posted records below .500 in spring training.
+And in the last five years, the Texas Rangers are the only ones that went on to win the title that didn't post at least an 86-win pace in spring.

 Last 5 World Series Champions’ Spring Training Records